jbowdre/virtuallypotato/content/posts/2022/secure-networking-made-simple-with-tailscale/index.md

 Earlier I configured Tailscale to force all nodes to use my home DNS server for resolving all queries, and I just set an ACL which prevents my cloud servers from talking to my home servers... which includes the DNS server.
 I can think of two ways to address this:
 1. Re-register the servers by passing the `--accept-dns=false` flag to `tailscale up` so they'll ignore the DNS configured in the admin console.
-2. Add a new ACL rule to allow DNS traffic to reach the DNS server.
+2. Add a new ACL rule to allow DNS traffic to reach the DNS server from the cloud.

 Option 2 sounds better to me so that's what I'm going to do.
 Instead of putting an IP address directly into the ACL rule I'd rather use a hostname, and unfortunately the Tailscale host names aren't available within ACL rule declarations.
 But I can define a host alias in the policy to map a friendly name to the IP:
 ```json